joycehan/strikingly-interview-test-instructions/README.md

 3. **Make A Guess**
   - You can make a guess on those characters shown as "*" in a word
-  - You can only guess ONE character per request, i.e. "guess":"P". **NOTE**: The system will treat two characters or more as WRONG guess.
+  - You can only guess ONE character per request, i.e. "guess":"P". **NOTE**: The system will treat two or more characters as a WRONG guess.
   - Let's say the word - "*****" is indeed "HAPPY".
 If the your character does exist in the word, then the response will return you the character in the corresponding positions of the word, i.e. "word": "**PP*"
   - But if your guess is incorrect, then it will return you the same word.
 Say you make your next guess as "guess":"K" and "K" does NOT exist in "HAPPY", you will get the response as "**PP*"
   - If you get the "word" without any "*", then it means you get the word correct. for instance, "word":"HAPPY".
 And you can then get a new word by sending "Give A Word" request